AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ballista Build</p>

 !!! note
+    Updated for 6.1.
 The slightly weaker variant with slightly less clear time, but nevertheless at the same strength as Ult build.

 > Boss to be Chosen: Hephaestus, then Elysia for fastest time.
 The rest are also easy choices.